peterz0310/image-placer/README.md

    - Use interactive canvas handles for visual editing
    - Use the properties panel for precise numeric control
    - Create masks by switching to Mask mode and drawing polygons
+   - Add optional tags to layers for workflow organization
 4. **Manage Layers**:
    - Toggle visibility with the eye icon
    - Lock layers to prevent changes
    - Adjust opacity and blend modes
    - Reorder layers by dragging
+   - Add descriptive tags for specialized workflows
 5. **Export Your Work**:
    - Click "Export ZIP" to save a complete project package
    - The ZIP contains original assets, composite render, and project JSON